Average Weather in Fort Wayne Indiana, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Fort Wayne experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Fort Wayne experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Fort Wayne varies throughout the year.

 The wind is most often from the south for 3.4 weeks, from May 10 to June 3 and for 1.7 months, from August 23 to October 14, with a peak percentage of 32% on October 3.
 The wind is most often from the west for 2.6 months, from June 3 to August 23 and for 6.9 months, from October 14 to May 10, with a peak percentage of 38% on July 20.